yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-Factory method to create a generic [ClauseCollection\`2](#T-MutatorFX-FilterMutator-ClauseCollection`2 'MutatorFX.FilterMutator.ClauseCollection`2') for the current type.
+Factory method to create a generic [ClauseCollection\`2](#T-MutatorFX-FilterMutator-ClauseCollection`2 'MutatorFX.FilterMutator.ClauseCollection`2')for the current type.
 Can be used in non-static context to infer the generic type arguments for the collection.

 ##### Returns